 The BLS doesn't maintain data specifically for physical education teachers.
-However, it reported that kindergarten and elementary school teachers in general earned an average salary of $53,400 in 2012.
-Additionally, PayScale.com reports that physical education instructors in K-12 schools made between $25,237 and $61,123 annually as of February 2014.
+However, it reported that elementary school teachers, not including special education teachers, earned an average salary of $56,320 in 2013.
+Additionally, PayScale.com reports that all types of physical education teachers made between $26,459 and $63,039 annually as of September 2014.

 Elementary Physical Education Instructor Job Duties

 Elementary-aged students differ in their physical ability.
 It is the job of the physical education teacher to involve students equally and to plan activities that benefit all students.
 The teacher is to be a coach, referee, teammate and motivator.
 A physical education instructor must engage the class in both team sports and individual activities, while explaining the safe and correct way to engage in physical fitness.
 In addition to teaching physical fitness skills, the physical education instructor teaches social interaction skills

 Most U.S. states require a specific amount of physical education per week in elementary schools.
 Physical education instructors meet with students throughout the school day and teach them proper exercise and healthy living techniques.
 Physical education instructors are expected to construct age-appropriate lesson plans, while adhering to state mandates.